Sw0xy/go-rest-api-template/README.md

+### Go REST API Template

+This repository provides a clean architecture template for building RESTful APIs using Go (Golang), MongoDB for data storage, and JWT authentication.
+It follows best practices for structuring your project and separating concerns to ensure maintainability and scalability.

 ### Installation

 1. Create a new repository based on this template by clicking the Use this template button at the top of this page.